Online Workshop: Violence, Democratization, and the Rule of Law in the Late Habsburg Empire

 Nicola Camilleri joined the project “PREWArAs – The Dark side of the Belle Epoque.
 Political Violence and Armed Associations in Europe before the First World War” in February 2019.
 Within it, he investigates the case of Imperial Germany, focusing specifically on the Kingdom of Prussia and the colonial territories.

-Nicola received his PhD from the Freie Universität Berlin in October 2017 where he defended a dissertation about citizenship policy in the empires of the ‘late’ colonial powers, Germany and Italy.
+Nicola received his PhD from the Freie Universität Berlin in October 2017 where he defended a dissertation about citizenship policy of ‘late’ colonial powers Germany and Italy.
 The research investigates discourses about subjecthood and practices of exclusion in the imperial space between metropolitan territories and two selected colonies, German East Africa and Italian Eritrea, since their establishment until First World War.
-For his thesis he conducted research in archives in Eritrea, Germany, Italy and Tanzania, and received several fellowships and grants, among other from the IEG-Leibniz Institute of European History in Mainz and the German Historical Institute in Rome.
+For his thesis he conducted research in archives in Eritrea, Germany, Italy and Tanzania, and received several fellowships and grants, among others from the IEG-Leibniz Institute of European History in Mainz and the German Historical Institute in Rome.